RISCV-on-Microsemi-FPGA/SoftConsole/riscv-simple-baremetal-bootloader/README.txt

 --------------------------------------------------------------------------------
                             How to use this example
 --------------------------------------------------------------------------------
-The System timer is configured using SysTick_Config() function.
-This function also enables the internal system timer interrupt.
-This example implements the SysTick_Handler() function which will be called by the RISCV-HAL.The application specific interrupt handling is implemented in SysTick_Handler() function.
-As demonstration, the LEDs blink pattern can be observed to see the System internal timer interrupt functionality.

 This example project requires USB-UART interface to be connected to a host PC.
 The host PC must connect to the serial port using a terminal emulator such as HyperTerminal or PuTTY configured as follows: